responsive-sk/mezzio-boot/docs/README.md

-# DotKernel Light Documentation
+# Mezzio Boot Documentation

-This is the comprehensive documentation for DotKernel Light - a PSR-15 compliant application skeleton built on Mezzio microframework and Laminas components.
+This is the comprehensive documentation for Mezzio Boot - a PSR-15 compliant application skeleton built on Mezzio microframework and Laminas components.

 ## Table of Contents